andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_handler_func.md

 ## register_user

-Registers a new user in the database.
+Registers a new user in the database

 ### Endpoint